doganov/Kochan-2009/README.markdown

 README
 ======

-That's just the K&R code examples and exercises I'm going through.
+That's just the code examples and exercises from the book "Programming in Objective-C 2.0", 2nd Edition by Stephen Kochan as I'm going through them.

+kaloian@doganov.org